Russ Harvey Consulting - Computer and Internet Services

 Changing Interfaces Disconcerting to Users

-New Features Not Deemed Useful
+New Features Less Useful

 Most new features were deemed less useful by many in a survey of consumers and IT pros.
 The loss of older features can be disturbing to those that depend upon them.